Identification in discrete choice models with imperfect information: Identification

-where we have used the fact that $Y_i$ is independent of $V_i$ conditional on $(X_i,\epsilon_i,T_i)$.
-Convexification (via the convex hull operator, $\text{Conv}\{\cdot\}$) allows us to include in $\bar{\mathcal{R}}^{\theta}_{Y|x}$ probability mass functions of $Y_i$ conditional on $X_i=x$ that are {\it mixtures} across information structures.
-Importantly, this ensures that the information structures can be arbitrarily different across DMs.
-It follows that the sharp identified set for $\theta^0$ can be defined as
+where we have used the fact that $Y$ is independent of $V$ conditional on $T$.
+Convexification (via the convex hull operator, $\text{Conv}\{\cdot\}$) allows us to include in $\mathcal{R}(\theta)$ distributions of $Y$ that are mixtures of optimal strategies over various information structures.
+This ensures the heterogeneity of information structures in the cross-section, as discussed above.\footnote{To understand the convexification step better, note that the information structures in our framework are econometrically similar to the equilibrium selection mechanisms in incomplete many-player games (\hyperlink{Tamer}{Tamer, 2003}; \hyperlink{CT}{Ciliberto and Tamer, 2009}).
+In the former, convexification allows the information structures to differ across DMs.
+In the latter, convexification allows the equilibrium selection mechanisms to differ across markets.
+See also \hyperlink{Tamer_auctions}{STZ21} and \hyperlink{Magnolfi_Roncoroni}{MR23} about convexification.} The identified set of $\theta_0$ is defined as,